zacharias1219/insur/README.md

 ## UI Designing

-Designing a user interface user [FRAMER](framer.com) for an blockchain based insurance application that utilizes involves creating an intuitive and secure platform
+Designing a user interface using [FRAMER](framer.com) for an blockchain based insurance application that utilizes involves creating an intuitive and secure platform

 [Link](https://thrilled-seat-660241.framer.app)